XTLS/go-win7/README-eng.md

 - `693def151adff1af707d82d28f55dba81ceb08e1` (`crypto/rand,runtime: switch RtlGenRandom for ProcessPrng`)
 - `534d6a1a9c81b25bdad1052e736b2f072caa3903` (`crypto/rand: prevent Read argument from escaping to heap`) (breaking previous patch on `crypto/rand,runtime: switch RtlGenRandom for ProcessPrng`)

+### Testing environment

+All running tests are under manual operation due to there are no runners based on Windows 7 and Windows 8 in Github Actions.

+Testing environment:
+- Windows 7 SP1 (with no other update installed)
+- Windows 8.1 Update 3 (with no other update installed)

 ### Go 1.21

 - Windows 8.1 Update 3 / Windows Server 2012 R2: Can run official distributed Go SDK and binaries built from official SDK.